The 21 greatest travel books of all time

 It's full of anecdotes, history, and raw detail from Chatwin's trip to Patagonia, a place often considered exotic to even the most seasoned traveller.

-'Eat, Pray, Love,' is a memoir by Elizabeth Gilbert that details her travels through Italy, India, and Indonesia, a trip she undertook in search of herself after a divorce.
+A memoir, 'Eat, Pray, Love,' tells Elizabeth Gilbert's story as she travels through Italy, India, and Indonesia in search of herself after experiencing depression brought on by a divorce.

 Gilbert truly embraces the cultures of the countries she travels to and shares her experiences candidly with readers.